immunefi-team/Web3-Security-Library/Blockchain Concepts/README.md

 Who holds the private key?
 In the custodial wallets a third party manages the private key, in the non-custodial ones is the user who holds the keys.
 Usually the centraliced exchanges are the ones who provide custodial wallets and you can get the non-custodial ones using Metamask or Trust Wallet for example.

 - Hot/Cold wallet:
-The biggest difference between this wallets is if they are connected to the internet (hot wallet) or not (cold wallet)
+The biggest difference between these wallets is if they are connected to the internet (hot wallet) or not (cold wallet)

 # Resources: